 Don’t dump: Never discard trash or yard waste down storm drains or in the street.

 Recycle used oil: Never place used motor oil in the trash or pour down storm drains.
-O’ Reilly Auto Parts (of Hannibal, MO) offers a free motor oil recycling program for the public.
+Contact the local auto parts stores in Hannibal to see if they have a free motor oil or oil filter recycling program for the public.
 They will accept used motor oil as well as oil filters.
-Please contact them at (573) 248-3133 with any additional questions.

 Use lawn chemicals sparingly and safely: Always follow label instructions and never apply before rain or watering the lawn, unless directed.

 Pick up after your pets: When walking your pet, remember to bring extra bags to pick up and dispose of waste properly.

 Sweep driveways and sidewalks clean: Remove debris and residue that could end up in a storm drain from concrete and paved areas around your house.